Introduction

 Many factory owners ask the same question:

 Which boiler has lower operating cost?
-Gas or biomass?
+Gas or biomass?how to make boiler cost comparison?

 Steam Demand and Operating Conditions in Emerging Markets